 Schools must assess all their hazards and record any significant findings along with what control measures are required.
 The plans should wherever possible take a common sense and proportionate approach with the aim to allow activities to continue rather than preventing them from taking place.
-The School H&S policy can be accessed on the T drive, 2022-23, policies.
+The School H&S policy can be accessed at Health and Safety Policy Autumn 2021.docx